 - Use computer software to block gambling sites from your children’s computer.
 The Internet Matters website provides reliable information on how to protect your children from these sites.

-- Use guidance from the BigDeal website to understand how to educate your children on the potential dangers of gambling and advice on how you can protect them from these dangers.
+- Use guidance from the BigDeal website to understand how to educate your children on the potential dangers of gambling, and find advice on how you can protect them from these dangers.

 Whether you’re gambling online or at bricks-and-mortar casinos and bookmakers, it’s important that you’re gambling responsibly .
 Don’t hesitate to seek help if you believe that you, or someone you know, is suffering from a gambling problem.
 The best time to act is now.

-BeGambleAware.org provides free advice and support on how gambling works, how to know whether you or somebody you know may have a gambling problem, and how you can stay in control.
+BeGambleAware.org provides free advice and support on how gambling works, how to know whether you or somebody you know may be struggling with their gambling, and how you can stay in control.
 We actively support BeGambleAware.org through an annual financial contribution.

 Safer Gambling Week is a cross-industry initiative to promote responsible gambling in the UK and Ireland.
-The most recent campaign ran from 1st-7th November 2018.
-It’s a fantastic time to raise awareness of the issues relating to problem gambling, and to educate both gamblers non-gamblers about how to play safely.
+The most recent campaign ran from 17–23 October 2022.
+It’s a fantastic time to raise awareness of the issues related to gambling, and to educate both gamblers and non-gamblers about how to play safely.